-It was the headquarters of the men and women who took part in the Easter Rising of April 1916.
+It was the headquarters of the men and women who took part in the 1916 Easter Rising.
 While that rebellion ended in failure with most Irish people lamenting the death and destruction caused, it led to Irish independence and the creation of a new State.

 Inside the GPO, a reduced staff was on duty keeping essential services open for the public.
 Just after mid-day, a contingent of men who had assembled at Liberty Hall, a short distance away, entered the building and ordered staff and customers to leave.
 Upstairs, a number of Post Office telegraph staff and some unarmed soldiers barricaded the doors and refused to leave until shots were fired at them.
 The rebels, led by Patrick Pearse and James Connolly, were motivated by various ideals but held the common belief that only an armed revolt could bring about the independence of Ireland from the rest of the United Kingdom.
 They chose the GPO, the communications heart of the country and the centre of Dublin city, as the building on which to hoist the flag of an Irish Republic.